BabiDoo/Dockerizing-NodeJS-Application/README.md

 - Set up proper development and production environments
 - Implement best practices for Dockerizing Node.js apps

+## Repository Setup

+The files in this repository were uploaded from a local development environment to this GitHub repository.
+The README and initial repository setup were created with assistance from Claude, an AI assistant developed by Anthropic.

 ## Structure

 - `app/` - Contains the Node.js application code